KristinaStrateva/Pyrography-Art-Gallery/README.md

 - The purpose of Pyrography ART Gallery is to cultivate a thriving community, celebrate artistic talent, facilitate learning, encourage personal expression, overcome existing limitations, and provide a unique online experience for individuals passionate about the art of pyrography.

+## Live Demo

+Check out the live demo of Pyrography ART Gallery [here](https://your-firebase-project-name.web.app).

+**Note:** The website is optimized for the latest versions of Chrome and Mozilla Firefox, with a desktop resolution of 1920x1080.

 ## Features

 - **Collections:** Explore three distinct collections - Home Decorations, Gift Sets, and Custom Items.
 Each collection embodies the passion and creativity of pyrography, offering a unique visual journey.